tokio-rs/website/content/tokio/topics/tracing-next-steps.md

 RUSTFLAGS="--cfg tokio_unstable" cargo run --bin mini-redis-server
 ```

+The `tokio_unstable` flag allows us to make use of additional APIs provided by
+tracing, that do not currently have a guarantee of stability (we might make
+breaking changes to them in the future).

 All that is remaining is to run the console itself in another terminal.
 The
 easiest way to do that would be to install it from crates.io: